The genuine Watchdog.exe file is a software component of Motorola Phone Tools by Motorola.

 There are different files with the same name:

-Important: Some malware camouflages itself as WatchDog.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Gen:Variant.Kazy.167675 (detected by BitDefender), and UDS:DangerousObject.Multi.Generic or Trojan-Downloader.MSIL.Agent.vic (detected by Kaspersky).
-Therefore, you should check the WatchDog.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as Watchdog.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Gen:Variant.Kazy.167675 (detected by F-Secure), and UDS:DangerousObject.Multi.Generic or Trojan-Downloader.MSIL.Agent.vic (detected by Kaspersky).
+Therefore, you should check the Watchdog.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.